 Also if you want advice – then don’t fly off the handle if you’re given it and don’t like what you’re told.
 There are hundreds of threads asking about why books don’t sell, why the reports are ‘lying’, why the big bad Zon are diddling hardworking authors out of their money and mostly it’s bollocks.
 There are a number of active forum members who are happy to offer advice, point people towards the relevant FAQ area and try and help, but bitching to them as they’ve told you your book needs more work, or you haven’t registered your bank account etc, and getting snarky is likely to piss people off and remove said advice in the future.

 So why isn’t your book selling?
 There are millions of books available on Kindle, and thousands more are uploaded every day.
 Why should anyone look at, or even find your book, or mine for that matter?

 Get your own blog/website.
-Currently we are working on a website to companion the blog and promote my books.
-Generally it’s useful to have a website – especially if you have more than one book.
+Currently, we are working on a website to companion the blog and promote my books.
+It’s useful to have a website – especially if you have more than one book.
 You can pay, or try and make your own for low cost Try WordPress.com, Wix.com or squarespace.com.
 I think a blog of some sort is a must.
 For a start it allows you to network – and this is really important.
-Generally indie authors are a supportive lot and will reciprocate.
-Also a blog is a space for readers and followers to get to know you (ditto author interviews).
+Generally, indie authors are a supportive lot and will reciprocate.
+Also, a blog is a space for readers and followers to get to know you (ditto author interviews).
 It’s not just about the books.
 Some people say it takes time away from writing – well yes and no. It does take time away from stories but you are still writing, and honing skills.
 It makes you think about what to write, who your audience is, what is interesting, what isn’t.
-Of course many bloggers use their space to share research, or topics that interest them.
+Of course, many bloggers use their space to share research or topics that interest them.
 I’m big on research and I think this also gives the reader some confidence that the author knows what they are talking about.